martinalupini/Autoencoder-Intrusion-Detection/README.md

 This projects focuses on implementing an autoencoder to find anomalous network traffic.

 -----
-Group project, University of Rome Tor Vergata, Jenuary 2025
+Group project, University of Rome Tor Vergata, January 2025